johnsmorgan/mwa_pb_lookup/README.md

 The speedup is enabled by using the standard code to pre-compute all of the beams of interest over the whole sky in coordinates of Hour Angle and Declination.
 Generating the primary beam for a particular observation is then simply a matter of deriving the HA and Dec. of each point of interest and interpolating.

 ## Lookup files
-The precomputed beams are stored in an hdf5 format.
+The precomputed beams are stored in hdf5 format.
 Example scripts for doing the pre-computation are included in the package.
-They may be either 'XX' and 'YY' power beams, or jones matrices.
+They may be either 'XX' and 'YY' power beams, or Jones matrices.

 If you are using standard frequencies (such as the GLEAM frequencies) it is likely that this precomputation has already been done for you, and may even be available on the system you use for data reduction.
 Speak to your collaborators!